 6. Registering the agreement – the agreement is then registered with authority by paying stamp duty and registration costs.
 These costs are usually borne by the tenant.
 Agreements are pre-defined and governed by the local sub-registrar who evaluates them in the context of a market value assigned to the records for each region or subregion.

 7. The agreement can be signed on a Rs.100 or more stamp franking paper.

 The culture of entrepreneurship is rampant these days, giving rise to another trend that surfaced mid-2017.
 The “co-working spaces”, a concept that is simple yet intriguing.
 Here, a single commercial property is divided into smaller units and rented to start-ups or individuals looking for an office space that is economical yet effective.
 These spaces are a win–win option for both parties as the landlord gets a better deal whereas the start-up does not have to rent an entire office.

 It is necessary to look at a broader picture before arriving at a conclusion.
 Lastly in view of the 2018-19 budget that regarded MSME (Medium, Small and Micro Enterprises) as the major driving force of the country, is a blessing in disguise for the commercial real estate sector.
 More start-ups would mean the number of individuals looking to rent commercial spaces will rise considerably.
-According to Surabhi Arora the Sr. Associate Director of Colliers Radar India the rent of commercial property is expected to go up by 4 – 5 % over 3 years as compared to the rate for selling property which will increase by 2 – 3 %.
+According to Surabhi Arora the Sr. Associate Director of Colliers Radar India, the rent of the commercial property is expected to go up by 4–5% over 3 years as compared to the rate for selling property which will increase by 2-3%.
 There are also theories about smaller cities becoming commercial hubs and attracting more companies.
 As of now, we can only speculate what the future has in store for the commercial real estate market.
 However, with timely advice and guidance, commercial property owners can make informed choices.